pranjal779/important-notes/AWS-resources/ccp-Essentials/module1.md

 However, a hybrid deployment is not equivalent to an on-premises deployment because it involves resources that are located in the cloud.

 The AWS Cloud offers three cloud deployment models: cloud, hybrid, and on-premises.
 This response option is incorrect because the AWS Cloud is not equivalent to only an on-premises deployment.

+How does the scale of cloud computing help you to save costs?

+You do not have to invest in technology resources before using them.

+Correctly unselected
+The aggregated cloud usage from a large number of customers results in lower pay-as-you-go prices.

+Correctly selected
+Accessing services on-demand helps to prevent excess or limited capacity.

+Correctly unselected
+You can quickly deploy applications to customers and provide them with low latency.

+The correct response option is The aggregated cloud usage from a large number of customers results in lower pay-as-you-go prices.

+This answer describes how customers can benefit from massive economies of scale in cloud computing.

+The other response options are incorrect because:

+Not having to invest in technology resources before using them relates to Trade upfront expense for variable expense.
+Accessing services on-demand to prevent excess or limited capacity relates to Stop guessing capacity.
+Quickly deploying applications to customers and providing them with low latency relates to Go global in minutes.